 February certainly was a month!
-I didn’t do as much reading as I did in January — things got just a little bit busier here at A Turn of the Page HQ — but I’m still happy with the books I finished.
+I didn’t do as much reading as I did in January — things are just a little bit busier here at A Turn of the Page HQ — but I’m still happy with the books I finished.
 Some of them were very serious.
 Maybe most of them were very serious.
 I look for that in the middle of winter sometimes.
 Do you?
 I’m not sure why I think weighty tomes belong to the season that’s also most likely to leave me feeling VERY SAD, but I do.

 Anyway, you can still say hi anytime.
 You can still follow me on The StoryGraph.
 I’d be happy to hear from you!